kanikadchopra/proj_plots/README.md

 Although the optimal value calculated for x2 is is 1.647 this appears to be at 1.6 for the Figure 1 and around 2 for Figure 2.

-`projplots` provides an additional visual assessment of optimality.
+`projplot` provides an additional visual assessment of optimality.
 A plot is generated for each theta value being optimized.
 This plot varies the respective theta value while holding the other variables constant.
 This helps to determine if the specific theta has been optimized based on an upper and lower limit (provided by the user).

 For example, if we were optimizing $$\theta$$ and $$\mu$$, we would have one plot where $$\mu$$ is held constant and $$\theta$$ is varying.
 This plot would show how the results of the objective function vary based on $$\theta$$.
 By analysing this plot, we are able to determine if $$\theta$$ has reached its optimal value.
 An example of this plot can be found in the Examples section.

 ## Contents

-* `src/proj_plots`: contains the project directory for the proj_plot package.
+* `src/projplots`: contains the project directory for the projplot package.
-* `src/proj_plots/proj.py`: This file contains the functions needed to generate these varying plots.
+* `src/projplots/proj.py`: This file contains the functions needed to generate these varying plots.
-    * `proj_xvals()` generates a x-value matrix that has each variation of altering one x-variable, while holding others constaint.
+    * `projxvals()` generates a x-value matrix that has each variation of altering one x-variable, while holding others constaint.
 The x-values are the thetas that are being optimized.
-    * `proj_plot()` produces a plot for each x value based on a DataFrame containing the varying x value and corresponding calculated y.
+    * `projplot()` produces a plot for each x value based on a DataFrame containing the varying x value and corresponding calculated y.
-    * `proj_data()`: will take a objective function and the x-value matrix generated and will create a DataFrame with the varying x-value and respective y-value.
-This will return the DataFrame and also plot the values using `proj_plot`.
+    * `projdata()`: will take a objective function and the x-value matrix generated and will create a DataFrame with the varying x-value and respective y-value.
+This will return the DataFrame and also plot the values using `projplot`.
-* `src/test`: containts a package to test `proj_plots`.
+* `src/test`: containts a package to test `projplot`.

 ## Examples